rajyavardhanbithale/agrihelp2/README.md

 Farming and agriculture-related resources and services.
-Websites like this can justifiably prove that Different target groups such as farmers, agricultural professionals and interested people Learn about sustainable farming practices. here, Agriculture-based websites may include: Our web app is available in multiple languages.Farmers easily understand it.
+Websites like this can justifiably prove that Different target groups such as farmers, agricultural professionals and interested people Learn about sustainable farming practices. here, Agriculture-based websites may include: Our web app is available in multiple languages.Farmers easily understand it.\
+**Supports a variety of Native Languages**

 URL - https://agrihelp.online/